-Recovery runs are an awesome – and often-overlooked – tool in any runner’s arsenal of possible training modalities.
+Recovery runs are an awesome – and often-overlooked – tool in any runner’s arsenal of possible training sessions.

-When focussing on performance – especially when training for events like the marathon, for example – it’s easy to feel that each training run needs to be done to a high intensity in order to continuously move the needle forward.
+When focusing on performance, especially when training for events like the marathon, it’s easy to feel that each training run needs to be done at a high intensity to move the needle forward continuously.

-So while it’s easy to shy away from an easy run – hey, I sometimes even feel guilty about them – over the longer term they can help you improve as a runner across the board.
+So while it’s easy to shy away from an easy run – hey, I sometimes even feel guilty about them, they can help you improve as a runner across the board over the long term.

-So let’s jump in and look at what exactly recovery runs are, how to perform them, and what you’re gonna get out of them!
+So let’s jump in and look at what exactly recovery runs are, how to perform them, and what you’ll get out of them!

 What Is a Recovery Run?

-A recovery run is a low-intensity training run, usually performed within 24 hours of a hard training run.
+A recovery run is a low-intensity training run, usually performed within 24 hours of a hard run such as a tempo run or hard effort interval session.

-The purpose of a recovery run is – as the name suggests – aid with recovery after your hard workout.
+As the name suggests, the purpose of a recovery run is to aid recovery after a hard session.

-A recovery run is performed at a low intensity, specifically meant to not tax your body.
+A recovery run is performed at a low intensity, easy pace, specifically meant not to tax your body.

-Slowing down and forgetting about the miles gives you a chance to dial in your running form: take it easy, think about keeping your torso upright, swing those elbows, and don’t overstride.
+Slowing down and forgetting about the miles gives you a chance to dial in your running form: take it easy, think about keeping your torso upright, swing those elbows, and not overstride.

-This way, recovery runs can help prevent the risk of developing a training injury such as Runner’s Knee or Plantar Fasciitis.
+This way, recovery runs can help prevent the risk of developing an overtraining injury such as runner’s knee or plantar fasciitis.

-When in training for an event like a half marathon, a huge challenge is simply getting the necessary mile in.
+When in training for an event like a half marathon, a huge challenge is simply getting the necessary miles in.

 Slowing things down when running also can help the way your body accesses energy reserves.

-When performing intense training runs, your body mainly gravitates towards the easily-accessible stored carbs in your muscles and liver for energy.
-A quick boost of high energy is needed, and that’s where to go for it.
+When performing intense training runs, your body mainly gravitates towards the easily accessible stored carbs in your muscles and liver for energy, glycogen.
+When you need a quick boost of high energy, that’s where to go.

-When you run at a more relaxed pace, your body will look to use more fat as fuel – the energy demands aren’t so intense, so those stored fat reserves are suddenly more attractive to your hungry muscles.
+When you run at a more relaxed pace, your body will look to use more fat as fuel—the energy demands aren’t as intense, so those stored fat reserves are suddenly more attractive to your hungry muscles.

 What does this mean?

-Performing slower recovery-style runs aids fat adaptation – i.e. your body’s ability to fuel itself from it’s fat – which will make you a better endurance runner.
+Performing slower recovery-style runs aids fat adaptation—i.e., your body’s ability to fuel itself from fat—which will make you a better endurance runner.

-Your body learns how to access fat as an effective form of fuel when performing long runs!
+Your body learns to access fat as an effective form of fuel when performing long runs.

 Recovery runs are a great opportunity to focus on running form and being mindful as you exercise.

-Often during training – especially during intense training like marathon training – it’s easy to get wrapped up in pushing hard, beating the clock, or tuning out (dissociation).
+Often, during training—especially intense training like marathon training—it’s easy to get wrapped up in pushing hard, beating the clock, or tuning out (dissociation).

-Often this can lead to us ignoring how we’re actually running, and can cause us to gradually lose sight of why we run in the first place.
+Often, this can lead to us ignoring how we’re actually running and gradually losing sight of why we run in the first place.

 Recovery runs give you the opportunity to disconnect, stop pushing, and intentionally slow down and smell the roses.